Baldur's Gate 3: Background

 Several companies sought the rights to make the title over the following decade.
 Interplay's Brian Fargo described interest from Obsidian Entertainment's CEO Feargus Urquhart, Larian Studios' CEO Swen Vincke, and Fargo himself.
 Canadian developer Beamdog made enhanced editions of the first and second games, followed by Baldur's Gate: Siege of Dragonspear (2016), a large expansion using the Infinity Engine.
 Cameron Tofer, co-founder of Beamdog, said making the third game was the studio's "long-term goal".

-Vincke first approached Wizards of the Coast (WotC) about making the game during Larian's development of Divinity: Original Sin (2014), but WotC declined, citing their inexperience.
+Vincke first approached Wizards of the Coast about making the game during Larian's development of Divinity: Original Sin (2014), but Wizards declined, citing their inexperience.
 (Note: By the completion of the sequel, Divinity: Original Sin II, PC Gamers Fraser Brown notes that the studio had "20 years of D&D-adjacent RPG" experience.)
-Shortly before the release of the sequel, Divinity: Original Sin II (2017), WotC were intrigued by pre-release footage and asked Larian for a pitch for Baldur's Gate 3.
+Shortly before the release of the sequel, Divinity: Original Sin II (2017), Wizards were intrigued by prerelease footage and asked Larian for a pitch for Baldur's Gate 3.
 Vincke created a design document around a month before the release of Original Sin II in a hotel room with several designers and writers.
 The pitch was scheduled for the release day of Original Sin II, leading to a short turnaround time.
-WotC did not like the pitch, but granted Larian's request for more time.
-WotC had a new chief executive officer at this time and Vincke met him on one of his first days.
+Wizard did not like the pitch, but granted Larian's request for more time.
+Wizards had a new chief executive officer at this time and Vincke met him on one of his first days.
 Larian had to meet several milestones, including an approved design document.
-A later pitch was received positively and WotC granted Larian the licence.
+A later pitch was received positively and Wizards granted Larian the licence.
 In an October 2019 Twitter post, Fargo said he knew who was developing Baldur's Gate 3.